trulyspinach/sonos-fenway/README.md

 #mdputil -wfP 1
 ```

-# Uboot
+# U-boot
-Accessing the Uboot shell is as easy as hooking up the UART.
+Accessing the U-boot shell is as easy as hooking up the UART.
 The connector footprint is kinda obvious so I won't cover details here, just look for a 4 pin JST 1.25mm footprint.
 If you're really having a hard time locating them try searching around the internet for images.
 You do need to spam key presses right after device power on to interrupt autoboot.

 ## sonosboot
 Fenway uboot have a command `sonosboot` that warp around memory booting with a version(`bootgen`) and integrity check to determine which section(`bootsect`) to boot.
 If you want to boot the least fresh section do `sonosboot fallback`.